-Each protein has several evolutionary constraints imposed upon it based on its biological function.
-The effect of a deleterious variant can only be understood when all these functional constraints acting on a protein are known and can be considered.
-The fibroblast growth factor receptor provides a case-in-point (Figure 3).
-This protein has been shown to host well-documented disease-causing variants that manifest in craniofacial defects in humans.
-However, several of the disease variants have no clear mechanism of pathogenicity in that they do not fall in any of the protein regions known to be sensitive to amino acid changes.
-Certainly, a sequence change should not hinder a protein from folding to its native state, bind to a specific ligand, and perform its function [21], but the determining the effects of a given variant is often non-trivial.
-This determination can sometimes be made when a sufficient number of homologues are available, along with variants known to be harmful in such homologues.
+The patterns of conservation displayed by proteins are the product of a vast array of constraints active throughout its evolutionary history.
+In this regard, to understand the physical effects that cause a variant to be harmful, we need to consider the multitude of underlying constraints acting on the protein family.
+Such constraints are often intrinsic to the structure itself: they may include the need to maintain the integrity of functional hinge regions or interior packing geometry or the ability to regulate a protein through post-translational modifications at specific sites.
+They may also entail that residues at an interaction interface remain topologically compatible with those in the corresponding interface of an interaction partner.
 We can utilize the structural information in the PDB database to assess the effect of mutations on a protein’s stability as nonsynonymous changes that occur within the core of the protein or variants that disrupt the secondary structure of the protein could reduce its stability.
 Several computational tools based on sequence conservation (inter-species or intra-species) and/or several structural features (the physicochemical characteristics of the amino acid change, solvent accessibility, secondary structure, active site annotations, and protein-protein interfaces) were developed to predict the deleterious effect of sequence variations on a protein’s function [22-25].
 Disease-associated mutations are highly enriched for residues in the interior of proteins (22% of all mutations in HGMD and OMIM), and active sites of proteins [16-19].

-Mutations may not only affect the native state of the protein but could also affect the stability of intermediates within the folding pathway.
-Such considerations typically ignored while assessing the effect of mutations on a protein’s structure.
-In addition, mechanistic insight into the mutation- induced structural changes requires knowledge of the folding kinetics, which still remains elusive in these models.
-Finally, while mutations that occur on the active site of the protein reduce efficiency or ablate function entirely, mutations that are distant from an active site may also affect protein efficiency [26].
-Such mutations that affect the thermodynamic stability of different allosteric states of a protein are typically ignored while predicting the deleteriousness of a putative variant.
+In terms of applying such a catalogue of rules as a means of understanding human disease-associated variants, the fibroblast growth factor receptor provides a case-in-point, several variants in which have been linked to craniofacial defects (Figure 3).
+The evolutionary constraints listed here provide sensible rationales for how many of these disease-associated variants may impart deleterious effects.
+Importantly, these constrains may act in synergistic ways rather than through isolated mechanisms \cite{23364837, 22153503}.
+However, the mechanisms for several other disease-associated variants fail to map to this catalogue, thereby underscoring the need to more comprehensively document sources of constraint.
+This more comprehensive documentation needs to transcend the native structure itself by including folding pathways, allosteric regulation, and the functional roles of disordered regions or conformational transitions.
+Such mutations that affect the thermodynamic stability of different allosteric states of a protein [26] are typically ignored while predicting the deleteriousness of a putative variant.

 Networks as a Framework for Understanding Deleterious Variants:

 While structural and sequence information are invaluable in providing a rationale for the deleterious effects of certain disease-causing and rare variations, it is often difficult to interpret the phenotypic effects of an individual variant without considering the broader cellular context.
-As proteins are extensively involved in protein-DNA interactions (gene regulatory network), protein-RNA interactions (post-transcriptional regulation), and protein-protein interactions (PPI) within the cellular milieu, variants that disrupt these interactions could potentially affect the viability of the cell they are present in.
-We refer the reader to comprehensive essays on the phenotypic effect of noncoding variation [27,28], and focus here on deleterious effects that variants may have on the protein-protein interaction (PPI) network here.
+As proteins are extensively involved in protein-DNA interactions (gene regulatory network), protein-RNA interactions (post-transcriptional regulation), and protein-protein interactions (PPI) within the cellular milieu, variants that disrupt these interactions could potentially affect the viability of the cell.
+We refer the reader to comprehensive essays on the phenotypic effect of noncoding variation [27,28], and focus instead on deleterious effects of variants on the protein-protein interaction (PPI) network here.